preludetech/tutorial-getting-git/tutorial/13-understanding-upstream-branches.md

 Can you understand what you see there?

+Can you see the commit hashes and messages?

 Now try this one:

 ```
 git branch -vv
 ```

 This command will give you a bunch of information.
-Here wyou will be able to see if your local branches have upstream branches, and where those upstreams are.
+Here you will be able to see if your local branches have upstream branches, and where those upstreams are.

 Eg: